By Jim Robbins

 On Jimmy Dean: "I loved Jimmy Dean.
 He was the greatest public relations man in the history of the breed.
 Although he could violently disagree with people about horses, he would never say anything unkind to people to hurt their feelings.
 We had entirely different breeding programs but could and did respect each other's horses.
 Jimmy would often come and spend two or three days at the ranch and never mention the word 'horses.'
 Jimmy's passing was a great loss to the Arabian breed but even a greater loss to those who knew him."

 Robbins: Bill, fifty years from now what would you like to be remembered for?

 Munson: The Shalimar mares.
 I think I'll be remembered because these mares will breed on and on.
 I bred well enough and tight enough in pedigree that even with two or three out crosses they won't disappear.
 I wish you could see our fillies from last year's foal crop.
 They look like peas in a pod - typey, leggy, correct, pretty heads, good dispositions and they've been bred this way through seven generations.

 About Jim Robbins:

-**All of the articles included in the newly re-launched Crabbet.com site from the original website, Georgia Cheer, Silver Monarch Publishing and The Crabbet Influence magazine are shared here with permission of Georgia Cheer on May 16, 2012.**
+**All of the articles included in the re-launched Crabbet.com site from the original website, Georgia Cheer, Silver Monarch Publishing and The Crabbet Influence magazine are shared here with permission of Georgia Cheer given May 16, 2012.**